 Another scenario to consider if you are over your ex, but she’s not over you: be clear about your intentions.
 Give her space.
 As much as you want to be close to her because you love her as a friend and miss her- you have to be selfless and give a wounded bird time to heal.
 Keep the communication neutral so that you do not lose touch if this is what both of you want.
 Talk on FaceBook and text before trying to hang out.
 Keep it friendly.
 If this works, take baby steps and get to the point that you can have coffee together and hang out.

 My own experiences are not enough to encompass everyone’s personalities or situations.
+Relationships come and go because not everyone is meant to be a lifetime friend.
 These are just some of the mistakes that I made that allowed me to get to the point of remaining friends with some amazing people.
-The most important thing that I learned is simply setting expectations and knowing your own boundaries up front.
+The most important thing that I learned is simply setting expectations and knowing your own boundaries upfront.